-You could think of Wenceslaus as a privileged member of his class who, motivated by guilt or pity, shared a few coins, or crumbs, from his wealthy storehouse.
-You could extrapolate further and see Wenceslaus as using charity as a means of quietening the revolutionary instincts of the downtrodden and thus perpetuating the power of the elites – the class to which he belongs and to whom he owes his privilege.
+You could think of Wenceslaus as a privileged member of his class who, motivated by guilt or pity, shared a few coins or crumbs, from his wealthy storehouse.
+You could extrapolate further with a Marxist frame and see Wenceslaus as using charity as a means of quietening the revolutionary instincts of the downtrodden and thus perpetuating the power of the elites – the class to which he belongs and to whom he owes his privilege.

-Robin Meyers talks about faith as being ‘undone’ – i.e. a disorientation away from one’s usual orientation; not a choosing a new path, but a choosing to get lost in order to find God.
+Robin Meyers talks about faith as being ‘undone’ – i.e., a disorientation away from one’s usual orientation; not a choosing of a new path, but a choosing to get lost in order to find God.
 To his peers Wenceslaus was ‘undone’, queer.